Woodbury County tallies 57th COVID-19-related death

 A man between the ages of 61 and 80 succumbed to the novel coronavirus, according to Siouxland District Health Department.

-Woodbury County had 4,345 total cases of the virus as of Monday afternoon, according to Iowa Department of Public Health data.
+Woodbury County had 4,345 total cases of the virus as of Monday evening, according to Iowa Department of Public Health data.
 District Health reports that 3,680 residents have recovered.

+Clay County, South Dakota, ranks 16th among U.S. counties with the highest number of cases per resident, according to information from The New York Times' website, which was last updated Monday afternoon.
+Data from the South Dakota Department of Health showed that Clay County had 462 total cases of the virus on Monday.
+Three Clay County residents have died from the virus.

+The number of active COVID-19 cases at the University of South Dakota continues to decline.

 Get local news delivered to your inbox!